glatard/one-voxel/README.md

 ### 2017-11-23

+* Finished a script to compute the mean of rigid transformations:
+  `scripts/mean_transfos.py`.
+Surprinsingly, the naive mean computation gives the same result as the Frechet mean computed from the Mahanalobis norm on the transformations -- not sure why, maybe it's because I tested this only on motion transformations and movement is small.

 * Multi-scale iterations are present both in Niak's co-registration and in FSL's motion correction.
 The only obvious solution to stabilize them seems to be bootstraping.